US, Germany, Italy and Norway top of the league table for food sensitivity

 At the top end of the spectrum, about 25% of people in Portland, Oregon, in the US, displayed food sensitivity reactions; around 22% of Germans, Swede and Italians reacted as did 14% of Britons and French but only 11% of people in Iceland and Spain.

 However, the researchers also discovered that countries tended to have similar specific foods that triggered reactions.
-Across countries, less than 1% of people had sensitivities to fish, eggs or milk, around 5% of people were sensitive to were peaches, shrimp and wheat while 7% of people had sensitivity to hazelnuts.
+Across countries, less than 1% of people had sensitivities to fish, eggs or milk, around 5% of people were sensitive to peaches, shrimp and wheat while 7% of people had sensitivity to hazelnuts.

 Those patterns were fairly consistent across countries – more consistent than would be expected by chance.